Fan Fic / The Stars Will Aid Their Escape

 - Happens to a great many ponies when Shub-Niggurath starts emerging.

-- Eldritch Abomination: Obviously, though so far we've only seen the Dark Young (which are low-level enough that while the ponies view them as wrong, they're not mind-breakingly wrong note ) and Herald (who is Nyarlathotep disguised as a pony).
+- Eldritch Abomination: Obviously, though so far we've only seen the Dark Young (which are low-level enough that while the ponies view them as wrong, they're not mind-breakingly wrong note ) and Herald (who is Nyarlathotep in the form of a pony).

 - Shub-Niggurath starts to emerge during the Eclipse, during which the stars are blotted out and the sky is filled with mouths.